vcu-swim-lab/SE-Figurative-Language/RQ2/github_incivility/readME.md

 ## Usage

 2. Make sure you have training and test data in CSV format.
 The CSV files should contain two columns: "text" (containing the text to classify) and "label" (containing the class labels).
 The label value should be "civil" and "uncivil".
+This is a binary classification.

 3. Run the script `incivility_classification.py` with the following command: